Collision Avoidance Assist

 If immediate action is not taken when Model 3 issues a Forward Collision Warning, Automatic Emergency Braking (if enabled) may automatically apply the brakes if a collision is considered imminent (see Automatic Emergency Braking).

 By default, Forward Collision Warning is turned on.
-To turn it off or adjust its sensitivity, touch Medium, you can turn the warning Off, or you can choose to be warned Late or Early..
+To adjust sensitivity, touch Medium, you can choose to be warned Late or Early..
 Instead of the default warning level of

 Automatic Emergency Braking

-Model 3 is designed to determine the distance from a detected object traveling in front of it.
-When a frontal collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
+Model 3 is designed to determine the distance from detected objects.
+When a collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
 The amount of speed that is reduced depends on many factors, including driving speed and environment.

 When Automatic Emergency Braking applies the brakes, the touchscreen displays a visual warning and sounds a chime.
 You may also notice abrupt downward movement of the brake pedal.
 The brake lights turn on to alert other road users that you are slowing down.